ShoYamanishi/AndroidMFCC/README.md

 <a href="doc/TheoKatzmanHalfTheWay.png"> <img src="doc/TheoKatzmanHalfTheWay_thumb.png" height="100"></a>
 <a href="doc/ToriKelly.png"> <img src="doc/ToriKelly_thumb.png" height="100"></a>

-# Performance Comparison for 3 Implementations
+# Performance Comparison of 3 Implementations
 The following table and figure shows the average time in seconds observed for MFCC generation per 400-sample frame.

 <a href="doc/performance.png"> <img src="doc/performance.png"></a>